federicoverly/Tinder_clone/README.md

 # Tinder Clone using MERN

 The project uses Mongo, Express, Node and React JS to create a Tinder Clone.
-It Check it live [here](https://spotify-clone-two-self.vercel.app/)

 ## Running the app